vim-autoformat/vim-autoformat/README.md

 * `astyle` for __C#__, __C++__, __C__ and __Java__.
 Download it here: http://astyle.sourceforge.net/.
-*Important*:
- - version `2.0.4` or higher is required, since only those versions correctly support piping.
+*Important: version `2.0.5` or higher is required, since only those versions correctly support piping and are stable enough.*
- - Astyle is currently bugged: https://sourceforge.net/p/astyle/bugs/368/

 * `autopep8` for __Python__ (supports formatting ranges).